abderox/SetupWiz-CLI/README.md

 1. Ensure you have [Node.js](https://nodejs.org/) installed.
 2. Ensure you are in this project directory , `cd /path/to/project`.
 3. Run `npm install` from the terminal within your project folder.
 This will install all necessary dependencies for the setup wizard.
-4. Run `npm run l` to install the package globally in your os.
+4. Run `npm run dev` to install the package globally in your os.
 5. Verify installation by running `swc --version`.
 You should see the version of SetupWiz CLI displayed.

 ## Demo